 Sagamore Lake Sagamore Lake is a 3.7-mile loop trail through a beautiful forests on a flat old dirt road and foot trail that wraps around Great Camp Sagamore and stunning Sagamore Lake.

-Sawyer Mountain A lovely 2-mile hike (round trip) through old forests with many big trees and glacial erratics that leads to a tree-covered some with an exposed cliff that provides views to the north.
+Sawyer Mountain A lovely 2-mile hike (round trip) through old forests with many big trees and glacial erratics that leads to a tree-covered some exposed cliffs that provides views to the north.

 Snowy Mountain This is a lovely, but challenging 7.8-mile hike (round trip) alongside beautiful streams and through towering forests to reach a summit with a firetower and sweeping 360-degree views of the central Adirondacks.

-Tenant Falls A hike 4.2-mile hike (round trip) through beautiful forests and three waterfalls.
+Tenant Falls A 4.2-mile hike (round trip) through beautiful forests and to three waterfalls.
 Many hikers stop at the first waterfall, which is just 1 mile.

-Wakely Mountain A 5-mile hike (round trip) through varied forests that is a steep climb for the last mile that leads to a tall firetower that provides a panoramic view of the central Adirondacks.
+Wakely Mountain A 5-mile hike (round trip) through varied forests with a steep climb for the last mile that leads to a tall firetower that provides a panoramic view of the central Adirondacks.

 Balm of Gilead Mountain A 3-mile hike (round trip) that leads to a mountaintop with one of the best views in the central Adirondacks.

-Bartonville Mountain Bartonville Mountain is a wonderful easy hike to a scenic overlook above Brant Lake that is part of The Hub, a bike shop and restaurant, serving up food, beverages, and bike repairs.
+Bartonville Mountain Bartonville Mountain is a wonderful easy hike to a scenic overlook above Brant Lake that is part of The Hub, a bike shop and restaurant, serving up food, and beverages.

-Crane Mountain The hike up Crane Mountain offers a 2.8-mile hike round trip on a steep route with a tall ladder at one point, a longer 5.4-mile hike round trip that passes a beautiful pond, or a 4.1-mile loop hike, that all lead to a long flat 0.5-mile summit with grand views to the south.
+Crane Mountain The hike up Crane Mountain offers a 2.8-mile hike (round trip) on a steep route with a tall ladder at one point, a longer 5.4-mile hike round trip that passes a beautiful pond, or a 4.1-mile loop.
+These all lead to a long flat 0.5-mile summit with grand views to the south.